arqueon/niri_hypr_qtile/README.md

 *  Remember that you can further customize these binds or add new ones in your `config.kdl` file.

 ### Hyprland
-Okay, here's a Markdown table summarizing your Hyprland keybinds, categorized for better readability:

 | Category | Keybind | Action |
 |---|---|---|